jfindley/skds-website/security.md

 ## Client

 On first run, a client randomly generates an authentication key, and a separate encryption keypair.
-THe former is used to authenticate a client session to the server, and the latter used to decrypt secrets recieved.
+The former is used to authenticate a client session to the server, and the latter used to decrypt secrets recieved.

 Even if both these secrets are stolen, an attacker cannot decrypt any secrets to which the client did not already have access.